“We adapt where change is needed, and this one is urgently needed to save pets’ lives.”

 Without making pivots that respond to our access to care crisis, animals will be held in shelters/rescues longer, awaiting sterilization, contributing to stress, behavioral issues, and disease.

 “Many agencies are waiving the requirement that an animal be spayed or neutered at the time of adoption, and instead implementing post-adoption surgeries, in an effort to alleviate crowding in shelters and get animals through the system faster, and healthier,” Dr. Levy wrote in a recent blog post on the topic of this change at PetSmart Charities.
 We still want animals to be spayed and neutered, but we realize there is not always capacity to do so before the time of adoption without increasing the length of stays for pets in shelters.
-And though animals under six months of age will be allowed in stores for adoption without spay and neuter, organizations must still follow all applicable state and local laws regarding spay and neuter.
+And though animals under six months of age may be allowed in stores for adoption without spay and neuter, organizations must still follow all applicable state and local laws regarding spay and neuter.

 In 2021, when PetSmart stores re-opened and in-store adoptions resumed, our previous policies requiring pre-adoption spay and neuter procedures remained in place.
 These restrictions limited the number of rescues and shelters that can work with PetSmart Charities’ in-store adoption program.
 On top of the financial burdens associated with identifying veterinarians to conduct required spay/neuter surgeries, our partners who relied on in-store adoptions pre-COVID struggled to find enough staff to even operate their shelters.
 The requirements to come to the store, along with operational challenges soon made offsite adoptions feel out of reach.

-Recognizing these realities, we needed to reconsider our own policies to ensure full support for our partners.
+Recognizing these realities, we needed to reconsider our own policies to ensure full support for our adoption partners.
 While we will always support and champion the benefits of sterilization, without changes and creative solutions, animals will remain in shelters or rescues even longer and utilizing scarce resources.
-We decided to place trust our partners and in their potential adopters, too.
+We decided to place trust our adoption partners and in their potential adopters, too.

 So far, our decision has been met with enthusiasm.